 How Do I Store Leftovers?

-Store leftover catfish in an airtight container in the fridge for up to 3 days.
+Store leftover catfish in an airtight container in the fridge for 3-4 days.

 Reheat catfish in a 350°F (180°C) air fryer for 1-2 minutes or in the oven, set to the same temp, for 8-10 minutes, or until warmed through.